gongzix/NeuroClips/README.md

 ![model](assets/model.png)

 ## 📣 News
-- Training Codes will be available in this week.
+- Full Codes will be available in this week.
 - Nov.
 30, 2024.
 Pre-processed code and dataset release.
 - Sep.
 26, 2024.
 Accepted by NeurIPS 2024 for Oral Presentation.
 - May.
 24, 2024.
 Project release.